sukoneck/resume/index.md

  * Formal mentor of five junior resources with a focus on career progression, technical development, and professional growth.
 Conducted more than twenty formal reviews and provided continuous feedback to project team members
  * Informed cloud strategies for over 50 applications and 5 clients by developing a custom analysis tool to determine the appropriate hosting model for an application given its architectural, risk, and cost factors, then rank the results to report risk and reward
  * Provided actionable recommendations to improve the security posture of a leading healthcare insurer by evaluating 12 information security tools on their inherent effectiveness and current implementations
  * Expanded team capabilities by spearheading proof of concepts for container orchestrators like Docker Swarm and for server migration tools such as Zerto and Azure Site Recovery.
-Helped design and build a physical lab environment with connectivity to networks in Azure and AWS
+Helped design and build a physical lab environment with connectivity to networks in Azure and AWS<br>

 <p class="job">Network and System Administrator,  Safety Services Company,  2013 - 2014</p>